ClayStack/claystack-docs/docs/cseth/overview.md

 ### Security & Transparency

-ClayStack's csETH liquid staking solution has been subjected to comprehensive audits conducted by renowned security experts, solidifying its position as a trusted platform for staking your assets.
+ClayStack's liquid staking solution will be subjected to comprehensive audits conducted by renowned security experts, solidifying its position as a trusted platform for staking your assets.
 Experience the benefits of complete transparency by effortlessly tracking your rewards and gaining valuable insights into the performance of Node Operators.
-With on-chain transparency, you can stay informed and make informed decisions, ensuring a secure and rewarding csETH liquid staking experience with ClayStack.
+With on-chain transparency, you can stay informed and make informed decisions, ensuring a secure and rewarding Ethereum liquid staking experience with ClayStack.

 ### Diversified Node operator/validator set

- csETH is thoughtfully designed to cater to a wide range of validators and node operators, including diverse options such as home-run, professional, solo, and KYC pool, among others.
-This inclusive approach ensures that csETH opens up opportunities for stakers and delegators of all sizes, from small delegators to institutional-level investors.
-Whether you are an individual looking to start your staking journey or an organization seeking to maximize your staking potential, csETH provides a seamless onboarding experience, allowing you to participate in liquid staking and earn rewards effortlessly.
-With csETH, ClayStack empowers participants of all types to contribute to the growth and success of the ecosystem while reaping the benefits of their staked assets.
+ClayStack Ethereum liquid staking is thoughtfully designed to cater to a wide range of validators and node operators, including diverse options such as home-run, professional, solo, and KYC pools, among others.
+This inclusive approach ensures that ClayStack opens up opportunities for stakers and delegators of all sizes, from small delegators to institutional-level investors.
+Whether you are an individual looking to start your staking journey or an organization seeking to maximize your staking potential, ClayStack provides a seamless onboarding experience, allowing you to participate in liquid staking and earn rewards effortlessly.

 ### Counter Party Risk & Compliance Mitigation

- csETH is committed to overcoming regulatory challenges, facilitating responsible development, and driving wider adoption.
-With a strong focus on compliance, the csETH protocol actively engages in industry initiatives, advocates for regulatory clarity, and implements self-regulatory measures to ensure user safety and promote the secure growth of liquid staking.
-Institutions leveraging csETH benefit from robust risk management practices, encompassing thorough due diligence checks and effective fraud prevention.
-Moreover, csETH strictly adheres to KYC/KYB/AML regulations, safeguarding against financial crimes and upholding compliance standards.
-ClayStack's csETH empowers institutions to confidently participate in liquid staking, fostering responsible expansion within the industry.
+ClayStack is committed to overcoming regulatory challenges, facilitating responsible development, and driving wider adoption.
+With a strong focus on compliance, the Ethereum liquid staking protocol actively engages in industry initiatives, advocates for regulatory clarity, and implements self-regulatory measures to ensure user safety and promote the secure growth of liquid staking.
+Institutions leveraging ClayStack's Ethereum liquid staking benefit from robust risk management practices, encompassing thorough due diligence checks and effective fraud prevention.
+Moreover, ClayStack strictly adheres to KYC/KYB/AML regulations, safeguarding against financial crimes and upholding compliance standards.

+### Permissioned KYC/AML Pools

+The ClayStack Ethereum liquid staking protocol ringfences users by a whitelist.
+To gain access to ClayStack's liquid staking services, they are required to undergo transparent KYC and AML checks.
+These checks are applicable to both stakers and node operators.